lithops-cloud/lithops/runtime/ibm_vpc/README.md

      ```

 3. [Navigate to IBM VPC dashboard, custom images](https://cloud.ibm.com/vpc-ext/compute/images) and follow instructions to create new custom image based on the `lithops-ubuntu-20.04.qcow2`

+4. **Clean everything**

+    You can clean everything related to Lithops, such as all deployed workers and cache information, and start from scratch by simply running the next command (Configuration is not deleted):

+    $ lithops clean -b ibm_vpc

+    In order to delete also master VM use `--all` flag

+    $ lithops clean -b ibm_vpc --all